Breast reduction in Paris: Treatment, prices and before and after effects

 A hematoma or blood clot may occur on the evening of the operation but this is extremely rare.

-In the case of extremely large breasts, a suffering of the areola can occur in 5% of cases requiring a graft of the areola during or the day after the operation.
+In the case of extremely large breasts, areola damage may occur in 5% of cases, necessitating areola grafting during or the day after the operation.

-The scars are initially thick and inflammatory for the first 3 months, then decrease significantly up to 18 months after the operation.
+Scars after breast reduction are initially thick and inflammatory for the first 3 months, then diminish sharply up to 18 months after surgery.

 Post-operative care is relatively simple.